1jour1vin

 Wine rated (2024 guide) 98/100

-Superb bouquet in terms of both intensity and diversity.
-It begins by emphasizing its freshness with peppermint aromas and floral nuances, followed by notes of blueberry and elderberry and a touch of graphite.
-Creamy on the attack, the wine stands out for its harmony, its smooth and silky qualities giving way to powerful, compact tannins and a healthy austerity that ensures freshness, salinity, and a long finish.
-A very great Poyferré that will be worth waiting for!
-2029-2054
+A superb bouquet, both in terms of intensity and complexity.
+It opens with a burst of freshness, featuring aromas of peppermint and floral notes, followed by hints of blueberry and elderberry, along with a touch of graphite.
+Creamy on the palate, the wine stands out for its harmony, with its smooth and silky qualities giving way to powerful, compact tannins and a healthy austerity that ensures freshness, salinity, and a lingering finish.
+A truly great Poyferré that will be worth the wait!
+2029–2054

 Jean-Marc Quarin